mpv-player/mpv/DOCS/man/vo.rst

     ``fbo-format=<fmt>``
         Selects the internal format of textures used for FBOs.
 The format can influence performance and quality of the video output.
-(FBOs are not always used, and typically only when using extended scalers.)
         ``fmt`` can be one of: rgb, rgba, rgb8, rgb10, rgb10_a2, rgb16, rgb16f,
         rgb32f, rgba12, rgba16, rgba16f, rgba32f.
         Default: rgba16.